JasonSteving99/claro-lang/src/java/com/claro/README.md

 # Running Claro Programs
 Follow these instructions to get running.
-Recommend getting started by just running some of the demo programs in `./calculator_programs/` [here](https://github.com/JasonSteving99/claro-lang/tree/main/src/java/com/claro/examples/calculator_example/calculator_programs).
+Recommend getting started by just running some of the demo programs in `./claro_programs/` [here](https://github.com/JasonSteving99/claro-lang/tree/main/src/java/com/claro/claro_programs).

-This directory originated as a complete test dir learning about the lexer/parser tools by implementing a calculator but...it's grown beyond that and naming hasn't caught up lol.
-This is straight up Claro.
+This directory originated as a complete test dir learning about the lexer/parser tools by implementing a calculator but...it's grown beyond that and it's possible that some naming still hasn't caught up lol.
+But this is straight up Claro.

 # Bazel (Highly Recommended)